FranklinDCodes/Robinhood_AI_Trading_Bot/README.md

         A date string of the last time purchases were made.
 Just to make sure AI reccomendations are only purchased once a day.

       otp.txt:
-        The code required to generate a one time OTP to login to Robinhood.
+        The code required to generate a one time OTP to login to Robinhood (it's currently just 0s, not a legitimate code).

       pw.txt:
-        The ecrypted digits of the Robinhood password (it's just "password" at the moment).
+        The ecrypted digits of the Robinhood password (it's just "password," not an actual password).

   logs/